 While for Setup 1 the full laser pulse energy (250 uJ) is coupled into the MPC, Setup 2 can only support half of the pulse energy (122 uJ) since the employed dispersive mirrors cause phase overcompensation, and the resulting increased intensity induces ionization.
-This limit can be easily overcome by reducing the gas pressure to 1.8 bar and by replacing one of the -30 fs2 mirrors by a low GDD one (see Setup 3 in Fig. 2), resulting in an approximately dispersionbalanced scenario.
-Pulse compression is achieved via the same broadband DCM pair which now compensates for a GDD of approximately 600 fs2.
-Note that a further loss of 8 % in pulse energy is measured after the compressor mirrors.
-The spectra generated from Setups 2 and 3 are acquired with two different spectrometers, Ocean FX and NirQuest by Ocean Insight Inc. in order to detect the full spectral range.
+This limit can be easily overcome by reducing the gas pressure to 1.8 bar and by replacing one of the $-30 \, \mathrm{fs^2}$ mirrors by a low-GDD one (see setup 3 in Fig. 2), resulting in an approximately dispersion-balanced scenario.
+Pulse compression is achieved via the same broadband DCM pair, which now compensates for a GDD of approximately 600 fs2.
+Note that a further loss of 8% of the pulse energy is measured after the compressor mirrors.
+The spectra generated from setups 2 and 3 are acquired with two different spectrometers, Ocean FX and NirQuest by Ocean Insight Inc., in order to detect the full spectral range.
 A second-harmonic frequency-resolved optical gating (SH-FROG) setup is used to characterize the generated pulses for each configuration.
-For Setup 1, we reconstruct a pulse duration of 22 fs, in agreement with the transform limit of 21.7 fs (FWHM) of the spectrum represented by the red curve in Fig.3 (a).
-As explained above, here pulse duration and spectral broadening are not only limited by the bandwidth of the employed dielectric low GDD cell mirrors but most importantly by the interplay between linear dispersion of the gas and self-phase modulation (SPM) leading to broadening saturation.
+For setup 1, we reconstruct a pulse duration of 22 fs, in agreement with the transform limit of 21.7 fs (FWHM) of the spectrum represented by the red curve in Fig. 3(a).
+As explained above, here, pulse duration and spectral broadening are not only limited by the bandwidth of the employed low-GDD dielectric cell mirrors but also, most importantly, by the interplay between the linear dispersion of the gas and SPM, leading to broadening saturation.